-The CryptoCompare portfolio is one version of a problem every personal-tracker company in history has faced.
-The structural reasons that kept us from rebuilding it are not specific to crypto, not specific to portfolios, not specific to one company's revenue mix.
-They apply to anyone whose business depends on holding a verified picture of users' lives.
+The structural reasons that kept us from rebuilding it are not unique to crypto or to us.
+They apply to anyone whose business depends on holding a verified picture of users' lives, which is why the same sequence shows up across every product in this category going back forty years.

 Every personal tracker has an integration tax.
-Banks change their export formats, APIs deprecate, OAuth scopes tighten, fitness platforms get acquired and rename their endpoints, health data vendors change their units, medical providers rotate their login flows.
-The tax is paid in engineering time, forever, and it grows with every integration the product adds.
-The first five integrations are a team-month, the next twenty are a team, the hundred after that are a department.
-Any serious aggregator is running a small engineering function whose only job is keeping the existing integrations working.
-We had a six-person team at CCData on exchange data integrations alone (and exchanges are the easy ones, because they have engineering teams who care about API stability).
-Account integrations are harder.
+Banks change their export formats, APIs deprecate, OAuth scopes tighten, fitness platforms get acquired and rename their endpoints, health data vendors change their units, medical providers rotate their login flows, and the tax on all of it is paid in engineering time, forever, compounding with every integration the product adds.
+The first five integrations are a team-month, the next twenty are a team, the hundred after that are a department, and any serious aggregator ends up running an engineering function whose only job is keeping the existing integrations from rotting.
+We had a six-person team at CCData on exchange data integrations alone, and exchanges are the easy ones because they have engineering teams who care about API stability.
+Account integrations are harder, mostly because balance and account endpoints are used internally by the exchange's own product teams and external stability is nobody's priority.

-The aggregator infrastructure between consumer trackers and source banks has the same problem.
+The aggregation infrastructure between consumer trackers and source banks has the same problem at a larger scale.
 Yodlee, founded in 1999 as the consumer-PFM aggregation backbone that Mint and Money Dashboard ran on, sold to Envestnet in 2015 for $660 million [11] and pivoted to enterprise B2B because the consumer side couldn't sustain itself as a standalone product.
-Plaid, the modern equivalent, agreed to a $5.3 billion acquisition by Visa in 2020 that the DOJ blocked on antitrust grounds [10], and reached a $13.4 billion private valuation by selling enterprise APIs to banks and fintechs, not consumer experiences.
+Plaid is the modern equivalent, and its trajectory followed the same line.
+It agreed to a $5.3 billion acquisition by Visa in 2020 that the DOJ blocked on antitrust grounds [10], then reached a $13.4 billion private valuation by selling enterprise APIs to banks and fintechs rather than consumer experiences.
 The rails the consumer trackers run on are owned by businesses whose customers are the banks, not the people whose financial data flows through the pipes.

-So the category works in one of three ways.
+All of that cost has to come out of whatever the product generates, and across a decade of watching comparable products in comparable categories, users don't pay enough to cover the integration tax plus the team plus the hosting plus the compliance.
+The category survives in one of three ways.
 The product charges a subscription that most users cancel inside a year because the value is hard to feel month-to-month, and churn kills the team before the integrations can stabilise.
-Or the product gives up on direct revenue and monetises the data, selling anonymised transaction feeds to hedge funds, selling health metrics to insurers, selling behavioural signal to ad networks.
-That is the compromise an entire generation of free trackers ran on, and the reason most of them existed at all.
-Or the product hides a trading affiliate fee or a lending partnership or a rewards markup inside the experience, and the product's advice quietly bends around what earns the company revenue rather than what serves the user.
+Or the product gives up on direct revenue and monetises the data, selling anonymised transaction feeds to hedge funds, health metrics to insurers, behavioural signal to ad networks, which is the compromise an entire generation of free trackers ran on.
+Or the product hides a trading affiliate fee or a lending partnership inside the experience, its advice quietly bends around what earns the company revenue rather than what serves the user, and eventually it sells as a leads funnel to one of the big companies that needs those users.
+Blockfolio is the crypto version of that third path, the most popular portfolio tracker in the space, acquired by FTX in 2020 for $150 million in FTX equity (worth roughly zero by November 2022), rebranded as the FTX app, and being used to push leveraged trading products to its users by the time the exchange collapsed [12].

-A fourth path exists and it doesn't work.
+A fourth path exists and it does not work.
 The product ships honest, prices correctly for the work, gets undercut by a competitor running one of the three paths above, and either dies or pivots to one of the three paths itself.

-The honest version of this product has been built many times.
-It has never survived contact with a P&L.
+This version of the product has been built many times and has never survived contact with a P&L.

 What dies when a personal tracker dies is the interpretation layer the user built on top.
-The raw numbers are usually recoverable from the source.
-The categorisation, the tagging, the goals, the rules, the queries they saved, the habits they wired up around the product's particular shape, all of that is the user's, in the sense that nobody else made it, and it's the company's, in the sense that the company's database is the only place it lives.
-When the company moves on, the layer goes with it.
+The raw numbers are usually recoverable from source banks.
+The categorisation, the rules, the saved queries, the habits they wired up around the product's particular shape, all of that belongs to the user in the sense that nobody else made it, and it belongs to the company in the sense that the company's database is the only place it lives.
+When the company moves on, the layer goes with it, and the user is left with a CSV export and no way to reconstruct what they built.

-The shutdown cases come first.
 Wesabe launched in November 2006, ten months before Mint, as the first personal finance tracker to attempt automatic transaction aggregation by building its own scraper rather than relying on Yodlee, which Wesabe's founders considered insufficient on privacy grounds.
-It led the category until Mint launched in September 2007 using Yodlee for its aggregation layer, and shut down in July 2010 after burning through its raised capital and surviving nine more months on revenue alone [3].
-Mint reached approximately twenty million active users at its 2016 peak, was acquired by Intuit in 2009 for $170 million, and shut down in March 2024 with users migrated to Credit Karma, which lacked equivalent budgeting, transaction rules, or custom categorisation [4].
-The UK's largest personal finance manager, Money Dashboard, was acquired by ClearScore in 2022 and shut down by ClearScore in October 2023 with a closure statement saying the company "could not find a sustainable business model for the apps."
-ClearScore kept the open-banking infrastructure that powered Money Dashboard and rebuilt it as a B2B product called D•One, sold to lenders [5].
+It led the category until Mint launched in September 2007 using Yodlee for its aggregation layer and shut down in July 2010 after burning through its raised capital and surviving nine more months on revenue alone [3].
+Mint, which won partly because the Yodlee integration made onboarding faster, reached approximately twenty million active users at its 2016 peak, was acquired by Intuit in 2009 for $170 million, and shut down in March 2024 with users migrated to Credit Karma, which lacked equivalent budgeting, transaction rules, or custom categorisation [4].
+The UK's largest personal finance manager, Money Dashboard, was acquired by ClearScore in 2022 and shut down in October 2023 with a closure statement saying the company "could not find a sustainable business model for the apps," after which ClearScore kept the open-banking infrastructure and rebuilt it as a B2B product called D•One, sold to lenders [5].

 The longest-running personal tracker on record is Quicken, founded in 1983.
-Intuit sold it to private equity in 2016 after concluding it was "essentially a dead end," contributing $51 million to Intuit's $4.2 billion total revenue.
-H.I.G.
-Capital resold the business to Aquiline Capital Partners in 2021.
-Quicken moved to a mandatory subscription model in 2018, with users trapped in a proprietary file format and integration quality declining year over year.
+Intuit sold it to H.I.G.
+Capital in 2016 after concluding it was "essentially a dead end," contributing $51 million to Intuit's $4.2 billion total revenue, and H.I.G. resold it to Aquiline Capital Partners in 2021.
+Quicken moved to mandatory subscription in 2018, with users trapped in a proprietary file format and integration quality declining year over year.
 Forty-three years in, it survives by holding its install base captive [6].

 Personal Capital reached three million users on a free dashboard funded by AUM fees on the wealth-management business that paid the bills, and got absorbed into a $1T retirement provider in 2020 [7].
 CoinTracker bundled the dashboard with crypto-tax filing, which is regulatory-mandatory in most jurisdictions, raised a $100 million Series A in January 2022 at a $1.3 billion valuation, and has not raised a follow-on round in the four years since [8].
-The crypto-tax bundle is the closest thing the category has to a structural commercial advantage.
-The runway clock is the relevant variable, not the product quality.
+The crypto-tax bundle is the closest thing the category has to a structural commercial advantage, but the runway clock is the relevant variable rather than the product quality.
 Personal Capital made the lead-magnet model work by being absorbed into a parent business that needed customer acquisition.
 CoinTracker hasn't found that parent yet.

 Six trackers across forty years and two continents.
-Three shut down outright; one survives in proprietary captivity; one was absorbed into a wealth-management parent; one is burning down its Series A on the way to one of the first three.
+Three shut down outright, one survives in proprietary captivity, one was absorbed into a wealth-management parent, and one is burning down its Series A on the way to one of the first three.
 None survived without compromise.

 Every company that builds a tracker is one quarterly review away from killing what you built on top.

 Lefteris has been building Rotki for years [1].
-Local-first portfolio tracker, runs on your hardware, your data stays on your machine, open source, no cloud dependency, the kind of architecture I'd recommend to anyone who reads this site.
-The categorisation is yours and stays yours.
-The integrations are open source and the export is whatever format you want.
+It's a local-first portfolio tracker that runs on your hardware, keeps your data on your machine, is fully open source, and has no cloud dependency.
+The categorisation is yours and stays yours, the integrations are open source, and the export is whatever format you want.
 Rotki is the right architecture for the category.

-It has also struggled to get traction the entire time Lefteris has been building it.
-The product is genuinely good, and that hasn't been enough to overcome the category.
-The market for self-hosted portfolio tools is small, the price ceiling is modest, every integration is forever maintenance work against a revenue base that doesn't fund a team, and the users who would benefit most don't know the product exists or wouldn't run a self-hosted thing if they did.
-The right architecture exists, has been built by someone with the skill and the values to do it correctly, and is having to fight uphill against the same economics that pushed the CryptoCompare portfolio into nine years of standstill.
+It has struggled to get traction the entire time Lefteris has been building it, and not because the product is bad.
+The market for self-hosted portfolio tools is small, the price ceiling is modest, every integration is forever maintenance work against a revenue base that doesn't fund a team, and the users who would benefit most either don't know the product exists or wouldn't run a self-hosted thing if they did.
+The right architecture exists, built by someone who knows how to do it correctly, and it's fighting uphill against the same economics that pushed the CryptoCompare portfolio into nine years of standstill.

 The portfolio I built at CryptoCompare had a million monthly active users and the wrong architecture.
 Rotki has the right architecture and a small fraction of the users.
-The structural problem is that "user-friendly enough to win mass adoption" and "durable enough to survive its own creator" have never been the same product.
-I need to build tallyd to somehow be both (which is either the most ambitious thing I've ever signed up for, or the most naive).
+"User-friendly enough to win mass adoption" and "durable enough to survive its own creator" have never been the same product, and that's what I'm trying to make tallyd be, which is either the most ambitious thing I've ever signed up for, or the most naive.

-This is the part that's uncomfortable to say out loud.
-The category cannot be saved by another company with better intentions.
-Every product named above was launched by people who genuinely thought they would treat users better than the previous generation, and every one of them was either failed by the economics or compromised by the temptation to monetise the data they were holding.
+The founders who built every product above thought the same thing.
+None of this is about bad actors.
+Every one of them launched with the genuine belief they would treat users better than the previous generation, and every one of them was either failed by the economics or compromised by the temptation to monetise the data they were holding.
 The architecture has to remove the company, because the company is what fails.

 The next personal-data startup that promises to be different will fail you the same way.

-Tallyd is where the numbers about your life live.
-Transactions, holdings, heart rate, sleep stages, screen time, commits, weight, workouts, medications.
-It is the budget app, the portfolio dashboard, the fitness tracker, the habit log, all at once and connected.
+Tallyd is the part of LocalGhost that cares about the numbers of your life, transactions, holdings, heart rate, sleep stages, screen time, commits, weight, workouts, medications, all in one place because the interesting signal lives at the intersections between them.
 The rest of the fleet reads from it.
-Fifty to a hundred entries a day across forty years comes out to about a million rows, comfortable in any reasonable database.
-Postgres handles a life today, and what it looks like in thirty years isn't a problem I need to solve now.
+Fifty to a hundred entries a day across forty years comes out to about a million rows, which is comfortable in any reasonable database, and Postgres handles a life today without drama.
+What it looks like in thirty years isn't a problem I need to solve now.
 The engineering this needs has always existed.
-The commercial reason to point it at one person never has.
+A commercial reason to point it at one person never has.

-Once a daemon knows your holdings, your cash flow, your goals, and your past decisions, it can push back when you're about to make one.
+Once a daemon knows your holdings, your cash flow, your goals, and your past decisions, it can push back when you're about to make a bad one.
 You think you want to buy more of a stock you've watched for months.
 Shadowd points out that you already have ninety percent of your portfolio in that industry.
 The fleet tells you what you're missing while you decide.
-No existing company can build this.
+No existing company can build this, because no existing company has a reason to talk you out of a trade.

-We sell hardware and the software runs on donations.
-The plan isn't to make money.
-The plan is to offer an alternative.
+We sell hardware and the software runs on donations, because the plan is to offer an alternative, not to make money from the data.

 It's me and AI on tallyd right now (I'm a very optimistic person), and I am not pretending that's a stable position.
-LocalGhost is one person and a lot of tooling.
-The integration tax doesn't disappear; AI tooling drops the cost of writing a parser from weeks to hours, the plugins that ship will be the ones I care about, and everything else waits for someone who cares enough to write it.
+The integration tax doesn't disappear.
+AI tooling drops the cost of writing a parser from weeks to hours, but the plugins that ship will be the ones I care about, and everything else waits for someone who cares enough to write it.
 If the project stalls, or I get hit by a bus, or I get excited about a new project (statistically the bus is the least likely), the data survives because it's on your hardware, the parsers stay open because they're on GitHub, and the categorisation is yours.
 There's no company here to fail.
-LocalGhost is a project I can dedicate the rest of my life to, and even if I don't, the architecture means the data doesn't get lost.

-A standard for portfolio data exists.
+A standard for portfolio data export exists.
 The OFX investment message set, shipped by Intuit, Microsoft, and CheckFree in 1997 and maintained by the Financial Data Exchange consortium [9], covers holdings, positions, and transactions.
-Almost no consumer tracker implements it as an export option.
-Not because the standard is hard, not because the implementation is expensive, not because users haven't asked.
-Because no company in the category has ever had a commercial reason to make leaving them easier than staying.
+Almost no consumer tracker implements it as an export option, not because the standard is hard or the implementation is expensive, but because no company in the category has ever had a commercial reason to make leaving easier than staying.
+That's the thing tallyd gets to do by default.

 Your data exports in open formats including JSON, CSV, and OFX where it applies, the day it lands and every day after.

-Tallyd holds the stats across a life, owned by you.
+Tallyd holds the stats across a life, owned by you, which raises a question I haven't figured out how to answer yet.
 The crypto-index work I did at CryptoCompare reduces a basket of correlated financial assets to a single tradable number, which is hard but tractable.
 Reducing a person to a number, where the inputs are a year of sleep, mood, decisions, holdings, commits, and weight, is a different kind of problem.

 The technical part is real.
 The moral part is whether anyone should be reduced to a number, including by themselves, and whether having the data to do it changes the answer.
 That's the next post.

 [1] Rotki, an open-source local-first portfolio tracker built and maintained by Lefteris Karapetsas, a former Ethereum Foundation engineer.
 Rotki runs on the user's own hardware, holds the user's data locally, supports a wide range of exchanges and chains through open-source plugins, and offers a free tier alongside a premium tier funded by user subscriptions and donations.
-Rotki demonstrates that the right architecture for a personal tracker is buildable; it also demonstrates the structural difficulty of getting traction for a self-hosted product against company-backed alternatives that monetise differently.
+Rotki demonstrates that the right architecture for a personal tracker is buildable, and also demonstrates how hard it is to get traction for a self-hosted product against company-backed alternatives that monetise differently.
 Project site at rotki.com.
 Source code at github.com/rotki/rotki.

 [2] The CryptoCompare portfolio tool reached over a million monthly active users by 2017.
 Source for the figure is the author's direct experience as CTO and co-founder of CryptoCompare during the period in question.
 The product remains live but has not been substantively redeveloped since 2017, with engineering effort redirected to the company's institutional data-licensing business (now operating as CCData following the CoinDesk acquisition announced 16 October 2024).